 It Has Very Little Taste

-Because distilled water has no vitamins or minerals, it also has almost no taste.
+Because distilled water has no vitamins or minerals, it has almost no taste.
 This can be due to the taste of its container, usually a plastic bottle.
-Minerals in ordinary drinking water typically help in preserving the water's fresh taste.
+Minerals in ordinary drinking water typically help preserve the water's fresh taste.

 Some distilled water sellers have begun presenting their products in glass containers because of this reason.